 The Paterson Museum was founded in the Paterson Library in 1927.
 Later, the museum relocated into the former Paterson Locomotive Shops on Market Street.
 Regular science discussion groups were held at the museum and on Dec.
 21, 1944, a decision was made to form a mineral society.
 On Jan.
 18, 1945, the first meeting of the new mineralogical society was held at the museum with museum curator William C. Casperson as acting chairman.
 On May 10, 1945, our name was officially adopted and Mr.Casperson was elected our first president.
 On Jan.
 9, 1947 our constitution and by-laws were adopted.

 In the club's early years, the founders sponsored many field trips, occasionally hiring contractors to use dynamite and bulldozers to insure good collecting.
 In recent years, field trips have dwindled as liability issues, workman's compensation laws, and environmental regulations have placed constraints on how and where clubs like this one may collect specimens.
+The NoJMS is also one of the founding clubs of the "Pond Swap & Sell" in Franklin, NJ, which we co-sponsored with FOMS during the show's early years.

 Many of our members specialize in the minerals of New Jersey and are a wealth of knowledge and information concerning them.
 Our club members have, in their collections, some of the best specimens of NJ traprock minerals and Franklin Flourescent minerals to be found anywhere.
 Other members have specimens of New Jersey Fossils in their collections.
 Still other members specialize in micromounts, lapidary and jewelry making.
 We have varied interests, but come together in the common study of earth sciences and geology.